Psycho-oncology: Behavioral

-In addition to behavioral responses to cognitive reactions to diagnosis and treatment, the field of psycho-oncology address behaviors associated with risk of developing cancer and behaviors that place individuals at risk of poor disease outcomes.
+In addition to behavioral responses to cognitive reactions to diagnosis and treatment, the field of psycho-oncology addresses behaviors associated with risk of developing cancer and behaviors that place individuals at risk of poor disease outcomes.
 Included in this domain of interest are preventive medicine behaviors of smoking cessation and use of skin protection as well as adherence to treatment regimens.

 Health promoting behaviors and preventive medicine

 Behavior modification to reduce the risk of developing cancer is a major public health concern due to health care costs associated with individuals being treated for cancer.
 Behavior change falls squarely within the interests of the field of psycho-oncology due to the psychological factors associated with implementing behavior change.
-Chief among behaviors that are targeted to decrease individuals' risk for cancer are smoking and alcohol consumption, diet and exercise, and sun exposure.
-These health behaviors are known to increase the likelihood of developing cancer in addition to myriad other health conditions.
+Chief behaviors that are targeted to decrease individuals' risk for cancer are: smoking and alcohol consumption, diet and exercise, and sun exposure.
+These behaviors are known to increase (or decrease, in the case of exercise and diet) the likelihood of developing cancer in addition to a myriad other health conditions.

 Engagement with screening procedures is also of importance with regard to cancer prevention and in some cancers an underutilized resource.
 Fear and anxiety are barriers for some to getting screened for cancer.
-However, cancer screening presents the opportunity to catch tumors that are present in very early stages and avoid intensive, systemic treatments in favor or more acute and localized treatments with a higher cancer of cure (e.g., surgical resection).
+However, cancer screening presents the opportunity to catch tumors that are present in very early stages and avoid intensive, systemic treatments in favor or more acute and localized treatments with a higher chance of cancer cure (e.g., surgical resection).

 Behavioral modification is also relevant to improving the quality of life of those who are living with cancer.
 For example, a common and debilitating symptom of cancer is fatigue.
 However, a prescribed treatment for fatigue is to engage in a higher level of physical activity, despite its difficulty.
 Low intensity and mindful forms of physical exercise have emerged including yoga and tai chi that have been shown to help with fatigue and pain and improve overall physical and psychological quality of life.